 - American Academy of Family Physicians

 - Children’s Hospital Association

 - Association of Maternal and Child Health Programs

 The COVID vaccines for children are safe.

 - The COVID vaccine for children has been thoroughly tested, and CDC and the U.S. Food and Drug Administration closely reviewed the data.

 - Thousands of children participated in the clinical trials.
 Among those who received the vaccine, it was shown to be safe.

-- More than 27 million children in the United States have gotten a COVID vaccine.
-Real-world evidence confirms the vaccine’s safety.
+- Millions of children in the United States have gotten a COVID vaccine.

 - COVID vaccines are the most closely monitored vaccines in U.S. history.
 And the FDA and CDC will continue to monitor the safety of COVID vaccines, including among children.

 - Children who’ve gotten a COVID vaccine have the same common side effects as adults.
 Common side effects include:

 - Pain, redness, or swelling where you got your shot

 - These side effects are normal and typically last for a couple days after vaccination.
 They are signs that the vaccine is working and that your child’s body is building protection against the virus.